-From her early childhood onwards, it was in various gospel choirs that Torun was given the chance to extend her potential as a singer and soloist.
-With a solid background in soul and gospel, her introduction to jazz was at high school in her hometown of Skien.
-Her encounter with The Real Book and jazz standards introduced a completely new musical world.
+Torun’s musical adolescence was spent in various gospel choirs, where she was given the chance to extend her potential as a singer and soloist from early childhood onwards.
+With a background in soul and gospel, her first introduction to jazz was as a music student in high school in her hometown, Skien.
+Her encounter with The Real Book and jazz standards introduced a new and exciting world.
 Teacher and pianist Roger Jeffs spotted Torun’s talent, and encouraged her to write English lyrics to one of his melodies.
 The foundation for a career in song writing had been laid.

-When she moved to Oslo and enrolled in the Norwegian Institute for Stage and Studio (NISS) in 1998, she was already composing.
-She quickly began making her name as a soul and pop singer in various cover bands the city’s stages, but her own material remained unheard by audiences.
-Around this time she began working with bass player Kjetil Dalland, who is still one of her closest musical partners.
-Along with a couple of others they formed a band and recorded a demo with three of Torun’s songs.
+When she moved to Oslo and enrolled into the Norwegian Institute for Stage and Studio (NISS) in 1998, she had already built a portfolio of her own compositions.
+She made an impression as a soul and pop singer in various cover bands on many of the city’s stages, but she had not yet brought her compositions to public performance.
+At this point in time she had begun working with bass player Kjetil Dalland, who is still her closest musical collaborator", and along with some others they formed a band and recorded a demo with three of Torun’s songs.

-By coincidence, the demo was overheard by Bugge Wesseltoft, who was very excited about the song "Glittercard" and offered to release a record on his label, Jazzland Recordings.
-She then gathered the musicians who have since contributed to the acoustic sound of her music: David Wallumrød (piano), Kjetil Dalland (bass), Torstein Lofthus (percussion) and Frøydis Grorud (flute/saxophone).
+By coincidence, the demo was overheard by Bugge Wesseltoft, who was very excited about the song Glittercard and offered Torun the opportunity to release a record on his label, Jazzland Rec.
+She then gathered the musicians who have since contributed to the acoustic image of her music: David Wallumrød (piano), Kjetil Dalland (bass), Torstein Lofthus (percussion) and Frøydis Grorud (flute/saxophone).
 Along with Bugge Wesseltoft as their producer, they made the album Glittercard, which was released internationally in the spring of 2004.

-In 2006, the sequel Prayers and Observations was released - this too produced by Wesseltoft – and in April of 2010 her third record, Passage, came out.
-This latter record was produced by Anders Engen, and with the addition of guitarist Kjetil Steensnæs, the acoustic image became more string oriented.
+In 2006 the sequel, Prayers and Observations, was released - also produced by Wesseltoft – and in April of 2010 her third record, Passage, came out.
+This record was produced by Anders Engen, and with the addition of guitarist Kjetil Steensnæs, the acoustic image became more string-oriented.
 After Passage, Torun decided to take some time off from her own material.
-She asked the acclaimed Swedish producer Tobias Frøberg (Ane Brun, Merit Hemnningson) to join her, and together with David Wallumrød (Hammond/piano/analogue synthesizers), Audun Erlien (el. bass) and Ola Hultgren (drums) they recorded and released Visits in 2013.
-This was a covers album, showing new sides of Torun’s musicality (and through the lens of Frøberg’s production).
-However, it was primarily a reminder of her abilities as a storyteller.
+She asked the acclaimed Swedish producer Tobias Fröberg (Ane Brun, Merit Hemmingson) to join her, and together with David Wallumrød (Hammond/piano/analogue synthesizers), Audun Erlien (el. bass) and Ola Hultgren (drums) Visits was released in 2013.
+A cover album, showing new sides of Torun’s musicality in Fröberg’s production, but primarily reminding us of her abilities as a storyteller.

-Visits provided Torun with the inspiration she needed to rediscover her own music and stories.
-She also realized she wanted to produce herself.
-She brought Kjetil Dalland back on board as co-producer.
-The result was Grand White Silk (2016).
-This was an album where, for the first time, Torun allowed electronic elements to meet and blend with the organic and acoustic soundscapes of her previous albums.
+Visits gave the inspiration Torun needed to find her way back to her own music and stories.
+She wanted to produce herself, and got her long time musical companion, bass player Kjetil Dalland, back on board as co-producer.
+The result was the fifth album Grand White Silk (2016).
+It is an album in which Torun, for the first time, let electronic elements meet and blend with the organic and acoustic soundscapes in her previous albums.